NaveedNaseem84/PP1-Yoga-Calm/README.md

 The testing above found no issues in performance or accessibility and I believe the site meets the requirements of the user stories and its intended purpose.

 ### Bugs
-**Issue:** Backgrounds/images were taking longer than normal to load up specifically on mobile devices and affected the lighthouse results.
+* **Issue 1:** Backgrounds/images were taking longer than normal to load up specifically on mobile devices and affected the lighthouse results.

-**Fix:** Using the web optimisation tools (listed under tools and Technology), the images were optimised and converted to webp files.
+  * **Fix:** Using the web optimisation tools (listed under tools and Technology), the images were optimised and converted to webp files.
 This drastically improved the performance and user experience.

+* **Issue 2:** The background on the landing page was not correctly scaling on different resolutions and browsers meaning there was sometimes a background colour block visible between the image and the footer.

+  * **Fix:** This bug was fixed by applying the flex property with a value of 1 as done on the feedback page which allowed for the image to adjust to fill the space available.

+* **Issue 3:** On certain resolutions, it was discovered that the bottom of the form on the Win! page was overlapping the footer.
+This meant the overlapped icons on the footer were no longer useable.

+  * **Fix:** Using Chrome developer tools, I was able to isolate the problem to the form's margin.
+Still within developer tools, I adjusted the top margin accounting for the overlap.
+Once happy, this change was implemented in the live code and tested again.

 ### Validation Testing
 After correcting a few semantical errors on the HTML element (spaces between ID and classes, included a H2 after a section and adding labels for textfields as examples), the following was tested: